ajayrfhp/dvd/README.md

 # Usage :

 * Check examples folder for a demo notebook.
+  - Included transfer learning for MNIST, achieve 99.2% accuracy with logistic regression using transfer learnt representation as features
 * Features as of now
   - Takes input an image and returns a trasnfer learnt representation of the image.
   - The returned vector can be used as features of image to build classification algorithms using simple ML models like logistic regression, SVM.